rohangawhade/Dictionary/README.md

 <h1>Dictionary</h1>
-A simple python program which accesses a word's meaning from dictionary.json file.
+A Python program which accesses a word's meaning from dictionary.json file.